dburles/mystical/readme.md

 #### useColorMode

 Allows for altering the color mode on the fly.
 Takes precedence over system setting.

+For this to function, ensure that the [InitializeColorMode](#initializecolormode) component is present in your app.

 ```js
 import useColorMode from "mystical/useColorMode.js";